Pappardelle with Mushroom Ragout

-If you don't have dried mushrooms on hand (or just want to save some time), you can use fresh mushrooms only and swap vegetable stock for the mushroom broth, but for an intense flavor, we definitely recommend using dried mushrooms.
+If you don't have dried mushrooms or want to save time, you can also just use fresh mushrooms and vegetable stock instead of mushroom stock, but for a more intense flavor, we recommend using dried mushrooms.
+You can find them in almost every large supermarket.

 R345 Pappardelle with Mushroom Ragout